 Do I Have to Get Private Mortgage Insurance?

-The quick answer is yes.
-If your down payment is less than 20% most likely you will have to pay PMI.
+The quick answer is yes you will need PMI.
+If your down payment is less than 20% your lender will require you to pay PMI.
 You just won’t really have many options to avoid it.

 - A larger down payment of 20% or more and you avoid paying the monthly PMI premium.